 Nevada Sunrise Investor Relations Agreement

-For the 14-month term of the agreement, INN will provide advertising to increase awareness of the Company's business.
-The cost of the campaign is $40,000 payable in Canadian funds.
+For the 14-month term of the expanded agreement, INN will provide additional advertising services to increase awareness of the Company's business.
+The cost of the addition to the existing campaign is $30,000 payable in Canadian funds.
 INN currently holds no securities in Nevada Sunrise.

 About Nevada Sunrise